Neighbors for Neighbors Fund

 My organization is interested in resources from this Fund.
 Can we be considered?

 The Community Foundation and the United Ways will jointly administer requests for funding.
 Given the dynamic nature of this moment, requests for funding will be considered and released in phases.
-The first round of funding has been announced - please click here for more information and to apply.
+The second round of funding has been announced - please click here for more information and to apply.

 Requests for funding will be reviewed by a joint committee convened by the Community Foundation of Eastern CT, United Way of Southeastern CT and United Way of Central and Northeastern CT.
 Each of these partners have a longstanding community knowledge base and networks of partners in their region.
 The initial Request for Proposals (RFP) and first phase of funding is anticipated to take place in May.